OurPact is a relatively recent entrant into the market for best parental control apps. It launched in 2015 and had a significant focus on the iPad.

 The fully featured version of OurPact, which is the one most people will want, is definitely pricey at $6.99 per month.
 But that covers up to 20 devices, so it's not the most expensive option by device; that honor would go to Qustodio.

-Unless you want to only limit the window of time during which your child can use his or her device, the Premium tier is the only option that really matters.
-There's no discount for paying for an entire year; you'll be paying the full $23.88 or $83.88 regardless.
+Unless you want to only limit the window of time during which your child can use his or her device, the Premium or Premium Plus tiers are the only options that really matter.
+There's no discount for paying for an entire year; you'll be paying the full $83.88 or $119.88 regardless.

 As with most parental-control apps, the first step toward using OurPact is to create an account on the website, in this case OurPact.com.
 You next add your child(ren) to the account, and OurPact immediately asked which type of device (Android or iOS) your child uses and guides you through the installation of the software on that device.
 With other services, this is typically the final step.

 It's a fairly minor complaint about OurPact, but the other method of setting up the account and rules first, and then installing the apps on the child's device as the final step, simply feels like a better interaction.

 OurPact was also unique in that the process for setting up the child's iOS device, for those interested in the Premium tier, was considerably more involved than it is for setting up a child's Android device.

 In Android, you just download the app from Google Play and agree to its requests for permissions.
 On the child's device, you install OurPact Jr. and you put OurPact on the parent device.
 Parents and children can use different platforms.

 But on iOS, the OurPact Premium tier required you to download a separate installer utility to a Mac or Windows computer.
 You then plugged the child's iOS device into your computer, turned off "Find My iPhone," backed up the device and finally restored the device.